- Download our Moving to Vancouver Guide (PDF)

 Are you an expat living in Vancouver?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Vancouver.
-Please contact us if you'd like to contribute.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance